jo0707/greencafe/README.md

 <h1></h1>

 <h2>Description</h2>
 <p>GreenCafe is a desktop-based cafe cashier application.
-Manage transactions, reports, menus and users with this app.</p>
+Manage transactions, reports, menus and users with this app.
+This application is made to fulfill the Vocational High School Exam project</p>

 <h2> Built With </h2>